13 Kids Bathroom Ideas That Are Smart & Stylish

 I love this cabinetry idea from Studio McGee, which seems borrowed from the kitchen.
 Adding upper cabinetry to a small kids bathroom makes use of dead space, and is perfect for storing towels, bath toys, and toiletries.
 Genius.

-3. Add a built-in step stool
+3. Install a built-in step stool

 As someone who is constantly banging their shins on a bulky step stool that’s always in the middle of my kids’ bathroom, this idea is also so smart.
 The bathroom vanity I just bought has about 4″ of space under it, so I’m thinking about building a small wooden box with handle that my kids can slide in and out.